fuzzylogicxx/fuzzylogic/posts/the-new-html-search-element.md

 Firstly `<search>` is not a “search input” – it’s not a replacement for any existing `input` elements.
 Instead it’s a native HTML element to create a `search` [landmark](https://www.w3.org/TR/wai-aria-1.2/#landmark_roles), something that until now we could only achieve by applying `role="search"` to another element.

 Landmarks are an important semantic structure allowing screen reader users to orient themselves and jump to important areas of a web page.
-Existing landmarks you might know include `<header>`, `<main>`, `<footer>`.
+Existing landmark-signalling elements you might know include `<header>`, `<main>`, `<footer>`.
 So you would use `<search>` to _wrap around_ a search function, thus providing additional accessibility.
 And it lets you do so with a native HTML element instead of re-purposing another element by adding ARIA properties, per [the first rule of ARIA use](https://www.w3.org/TR/using-aria/#rule1).
 It’d look something like this:

     <search>
       <form action="/path/to/search/">